viktorvishyn369/PhotoLynk/README.md

 Remote works like Local mode, but your server runs on a remote machine (VPS/home server) and the app connects over HTTPS.

-1. Install and run PhotoSync Server on your remote machine.
+1. Install and run PhotoLynk Server on your remote machine.
 2. Configure HTTPS (TLS) on the server.
 3. Ensure the server is reachable from the internet on port `3000` with TLS enabled.
 4. In the mobile app Settings: